Daily High to Daily Low: Is It Safe to Buy Zynerba Pharmaceuticals Inc. (ZYNE)?

 Sponsored

-The average price from analysts is $7.63, which is $3.12 above the current price.
-ZYNE currently public float of 39.13M and currently shorts hold a 5.96% ratio of that float.
-Today, the average trading volume of ZYNE was 1.24M shares.
+The average price from analysts is $7.19.
+ZYNE currently public float of 39.13M and currently shorts hold a 5.11% ratio of that float.
+Today, the average trading volume of ZYNE was 1.26M shares.

 ZYNE’s Market Performance

-ZYNE stocks went up by 1.58% for the week, with a monthly drop of -7.96% and a quarterly performance of 8.41%, while its annual performance rate touched 6.37%.
-The volatility ratio for the week stands at 5.48% while the volatility levels for the past 30 days are set at 4.86% for Zynerba Pharmaceuticals Inc..
-The simple moving average for the period of the last 20 days is -1.55% for ZYNE stocks with a simple moving average of 0.64% for the last 200 days.
+ZYNE stocks went down by -7.88% for the week, with a monthly drop of -12.98% and a quarterly performance of -8.30%, while its annual performance rate touched 4.07%.
+The volatility ratio for the week stands at 6.91% while the volatility levels for the past 30 days are set at 5.33% for Zynerba Pharmaceuticals Inc..
+The simple moving average for the period of the last 20 days is -9.71% for ZYNE stocks with a simple moving average of -8.97% for the last 200 days.

 Analysts’ Opinion of ZYNE